algorandfoundation/algokit-utils-py/docs/src/content/docs/concepts/building/app-deploy.md

 - If `Update` then `update_result` will contain the [`SendAppUpdateTransactionResult`](./app.md#calling-an-app)
 - If `Replace` then both `create_result` and `delete_result` will be populated (the old app is deleted and a new one is created in an atomic transaction)
 - If `Nothing` then all result fields will be `None`

+Both `SendAppCreateTransactionResult` and `SendAppUpdateTransactionResult` include compilation results when TEAL templates were compiled during deployment:

+- `compiled_approval: CompiledTeal | bytes | None` - The compiled approval program (a `CompiledTeal` object if compiled from a TEAL template, raw `bytes` if bytecode was provided directly, or `None` if not available)
+- `compiled_clear: CompiledTeal | bytes | None` - The compiled clear state program (same semantics as above)